sermarino/bagTrack/README.md

 The *baggage* repository **inside** *chaincode* repo must be placed inside `fabric-samples/chaincode`

+### STEP 3
+Move to `bagTrack` and run `ricarica.sh` or `starFabric.sh` to start the network.
+To interact with ledger, you need to move inside `bagTrack/javascript` and start one of the scripts.

 ## HOW DOES IT WORKS?

 There are two folders: **bagTrack** and **chaincode**